No89757/Doodle/README.md

 goneIfMiss() | set imageView.visibility = View.GONE if get result failed.
 animation(int) | set animation
 animation(Animation) | |
-fadeIn(int) | set fade in animation, default duratuion is 300ms crossFate(int) | set cross fade animation, default duratuion is 300ms alwaysAnimation(Boolean) | only do animation if bitmap is not from memory cache in default case, always do it when calling this. asBitmap() | not matter source is gif or other format, just decode bitmap host(Any) | bind host(page) to request, when page destroy, request cancel.
+fadeIn(int) | set fade in animation, default duration is 300ms crossFate(int) | set cross fade animation, default duration is 300ms alwaysAnimation(Boolean) | only do animation if bitmap is not from memory cache in default case, always do it when calling this. asBitmap() | not matter source is gif or other format, just decode bitmap host(Any) | bind host(page) to request, when page destroy, request cancel.